By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Alexithymia is NOT related to dissociation in any meaningful way I am aware of.
 I put NOT in the sentence to confuse those people who like to leave comments saying “you said A was the same as B.” I also put that in tests for my students some of whom insist on missing the question anyway and tell me they missed the word “NOT.”

 So since we now know what Alexithymia is Not – what is it.

 Most men have three feelings.
 They also have about 6 colors.
-For men it is ether Red Blue or maybe a shade of purple.
-Women have wisteria, plum, fuchsia and a whole lot more colors between Red and Purple.
+For men, it is either Red, Blue, or maybe a shade of purple.
+Women have wisteria, plum, fuchsia, and a whole lot more colors between Red and Purple.
 Also Red, for the record, is a lot closer to Crimson than to the blood color we men think it is.

 So one thing that people with Alexithymia need to do is go to a color mixing class.
 Not literally but figuratively.